Anthony Eden: Second World War

 Nevertheless, he was in charge of handling most of the relations between Britain and the Free French leader, Charles de Gaulle, during the last years of the war.
 Eden was often both critical of the emphasis Churchill put on the special relationship with the United States and disappointed by the American treatment of its British allies.

-In 1942, Eden was given the additional role of Leader of the House of Commons.
+In 1942 Eden was given the additional role of Leader of the House of Commons.
 He was considered for various other major jobs during and after the war, including Commander-in-Chief Middle East in 1942 (which would have been a very unusual appointment as Eden was a civilian; General Harold Alexander would be appointed), Viceroy of India in 1943 (General Archibald Wavell was appointed to this job) or Secretary-General of the newly formed United Nations Organisation in 1945.
-In 1943, with the revelation of the Katyn massacre, Eden refused to help the Polish Government in Exile.
-Eden supported the idea of postwar expulsion of ethnic Germans from Czechoslovakia.
+In 1943, with the revelation of the Katyn massacre, Eden refused to help the Polish government-in-exile.
+Eden supported the idea of post-war expulsion of ethnic Germans from Czechoslovakia.

-In early 1943, Eden blocked a request from the Bulgarian authorities to aid with deporting part of the Jewish population from newly acquired Bulgarian territories to British-controlled Palestine.
+In early 1943 Eden blocked a request from the Bulgarian authorities to aid with deporting part of the Jewish population from newly acquired Bulgarian territories to the British territory of Mandatory Palestine.
 After his refusal, some of the people were transported to Treblinka extermination camp in Nazi-occupied Poland.
+That same spring, Eden visited Washington, D.C., for high-level talks with Roosevelt, Secretary of State Cordell Hull, and Harry Hopkins, where they discussed anticipated postwar issues, including the occupation and future political structure of Germany.

-In 1944, Eden went to Moscow to negotiate with the Soviet Union at the Tolstoy Conference.
+In 1944 Eden went to Moscow to negotiate with the Soviet Union at the Tolstoy Conference.
 Eden also opposed the Morgenthau Plan to deindustrialise Germany.
-After the Stalag Luft III murders, he vowed in the House of Commons to bring the perpetrators of the crime to "exemplary justice", which led to a successful manhunt after the war by the Royal Air Force's Special Investigation Branch.
-During the Yalta Conference (February 1945) he pressed the Soviet Union and the United States to allow France a zone of occupation in postwar Germany.
+After the Stalag Luft III murders, he vowed in the Commons to bring the perpetrators of the crime to "exemplary justice", which led to a successful manhunt after the war by the Royal Air Force's Special Investigation Branch.
+During the Yalta Conference (February 1945) he pressed the Soviet Union and the United States to allow France a zone of occupation in post-war Germany.

-Eden's eldest son, Pilot officer Simon Gascoigne Eden, went missing in action and was later declared dead; he was serving as a navigator with the Royal Air Force in Burma in June 1945.
+Eden's eldest son, Pilot officer Simon Gascoigne Eden, went missing in action and was later declared dead; he was serving as a navigator with the RAF in Burma in June 1945.
 There was a close bond between Eden and Simon, and Simon's death was a great personal shock to his father.
 Mrs Eden reportedly reacted to the loss of her son differently, which led to a breakdown in the marriage.
 De Gaulle wrote him a personal letter of condolence in French.

-In 1945, he was mentioned by Halvdan Koht among seven candidates who were qualified for the Nobel Peace Prize.
+In 1945 he was mentioned by Halvdan Koht among seven candidates who were qualified for the Nobel Peace Prize.
 However, he did not explicitly nominate any of them.
 The person who was actually nominated was Cordell Hull.